irfanabduhu/scrum/README.md

 - Sequelize
 - EJS

-A live version of this project was hosted [here](https://scrum-js.herokuapp.com/).
+A live version of this project was hosted [Heroku](https://scrum-js.herokuapp.com/).
+It is no longer available.